Pick Your Own

 Parking

-Please park in the overflow lot.
-The berry field is located just beyond it.
+Park in the overflow lot and follow the signs to the strawberry field.
+Limited parking closer to the patch will be available as well, for those who cannot walk longer distances.
 Coming from the north, turn left just past the greenhouses and follow the road down to the parking lot on your left.
 From the south, turn right just before the greenhouses.

-• Wash your hands up by the farmstand, outside the Hello Café.
-We’ll have hand sanitizer down at the field as well.
+• Wash your hands up by the farmstand, outside the Hello Café, or use hand sanitizer down at the patch.

 • Keep your family together and children close by.